kazurayam/UsingMaterialsInKatalonStudio/TS06_GlobalVariable.MATERIAL_REPOSITORY.md

                 TC06_screenshot.png
 ```

 Please note the directory name **`TS06_GlobalVariable.MATERIAL_REPOSITORY`** and **`20180918_164113`**.
 The name of Test Suite, and the timestamp when the Test Suite was executed.
+The timestamp value `yyyyMMdd_hhmmss` will be different time to time.

-The  `com.kazurayam.materials.MaterialRepository` object was informed of these by the method annotated with `@BeforeTestSuite` in the `MyTestLister`:
+How the timestamp value was identified? --- The  `com.kazurayam.materials.MaterialRepository` object was informed of these by the method annotated with `@BeforeTestSuite` in the `MyTestLister`:
 ```
     mr.putCurrentTestSuite(testSuiteId, testSuiteTimestamp)
 ```

 *Having a redundant directory layer with timestamp is useful because it enables us to retain all the materials created by previous test suite runs chronologically.
 This enables us to reuse the materials created by previous test suite runs*.

 I imitated the directory structure of the `Reports` directory of Katalon Studio.

 ![Reports](./docs/images/Reports.png)